Search a pile of scans like it's Google.

 A records-request dump of scanned memos becomes searchable the moment it lands.

-The sample pile is fictional and free to reuse - link to the files directly: Typewriter memo (1994) (PDF) · Faxed order form (PDF) · Council meeting minutes (PDF) · Contract excerpt (PDF) · Handwritten note (PDF)
+Fictional samples, free to reuse: Typewriter memo (1994) (PDF) · Faxed order form (PDF) · Council meeting minutes (PDF) · Contract excerpt (PDF) · Handwritten note (PDF)

 Yes.
 Rotated and skewed pages are straightened automatically before recognition, and the OCR layer is built for fax-quality input - that is most of what this engine reads all day.